tracker1/node-ms-sqlcmd/README.md

 }
 ```

+### Notice

+Although there are very thorough unit and integration tests, not all code paths may be well covered, in particular, I'm unable to test the mssql-tools path in an automated fashion, and it may need tweaking.
+If you hae sqlcmd installed locally or are using a local, linux docker container for your mssql server instance, it should run fairly reliably.
+Feel free to post issues and pull requests are welcome.

 ### Errors

 The error should have a `code` property.
 This will be a string you can match on, or the exit code from `sqlcmd` directly.